HARISRUJAN/Atlas-RAG-Assistant/README.md

 | **Frontend** | React + TypeScript + Vite |
 | **Styling** | Tailwind CSS |
 | **Document Processing** | PyPDF2, python-docx, markdown |

-## Security Notes

-- **Never commit `.env` file** to version control
-- Use environment variables for all sensitive data
-- MongoDB connection strings should use SSL/TLS
-- File uploads are validated for type and size
-- API keys should be kept secure and rotated regularly

-## License

-MIT